Back

 Check the Survivor's benefits page for more info.

-Remember, after the date of your separation from service you will not be allowed to request changes to your prospective beneficiaries, your date of birth, or the date(s) of birth of your prospective beneficiaries.
+Remember, after the date of your separation from service, you will not be allowed to add dependents or request changes to their dates of birth or spelling of their names.

-3. a copy of your marriage certificate/s;
+• a copy of your marriage certificate/s.

-4. a copy of your divorce decree/s;
+• a copy of your divorce decree/s.

-8. a copy of death certificate(s) for spouse(s), ex-spouse(s), child(ren), if applicable.
+• a copy of death certificate(s) for spouse(s), ex-spouse(s), child(ren).

 What happens with my pension when I die if I was never married and have no children, or if none of my survivors is eligible for a survivor’s benefit from the Fund?